 Who is eligible?

 Eligibility for the Federal Work-Study program is determined by the Financial Aid Department and is based upon financial need.
 To be considered for Federal Work Study, you must be an undergraduate student and must file the Free Application for Federal Student Aid (FAFSA).

-If you have any questions regarding this Federal Work-Study program, please call the Office of Student Financial Services at 631-244-1818.
+If you have any questions regarding this Federal Work-Study program, please call the Financial Aid Department at (631) 244-3013

 What is the Pay?

 Presently the rate of pay for work-study students is $8.75 per hour.
 All work-study students are paid bi-weekly by check or direct deposit.
 While school is in session students are permitted to work a maximum of twenty hours a week.
 During school breaks students may work full-time, based upon availability of FWS funds and departmental need.

 Students opting to apply for the on-campus work-study program may be placed in one of the department’s on-campus and take advantage of the convenience and flexibility of the on-campus program.

 Students interested in the off-campus work-study program may choose to apply to one of the following:

 - America Reads ProgramThis program involves tutoring children grades 1-12.